 The first policy criticizes the second for “violate the principle of non-discrimination”.

-The second policy criticizes the first for“denying identity by imposing a homogeneous mold on people that is not suited to them.
+The second policy criticizes the first for“denying identity by imposing a homogeneous mold on people that are not suited to them.

-The politics of equal dignity was mainly carried by the ideas of two authors: Rousseau on the one hand, and Kant on the other.
+The politics of equal dignity was mainly carried by the ideas of two authors: Jean-Jacques Rousseau, on the one hand, and Immanuel Kant on the other.

 II.
 Do all cultures have the same value?

 A. Increasingly multicultural societies

 Charles Taylor notes that today’s societies are becoming more and more multicultural.
 They “turn to multiculturalism”.

 Charles Taylor’s thesis is that liberalism is not totally neutral with regard to culture.
 Indeed, according to him,“liberalism cannot and should not claim complete cultural neutrality”.